modxcms/tinymce-rte/README.md

 `Variables.less` and the `MODX.less` files in `src/modx`

 ## Change Log

+__2.0.0__
+- Upgrade TinyMCE to 5.6.2
+- Refactored modxlink TinyMCE plugin to use the nested link_list option
+- Refactored modximage TinyMCE plugin
+- Recursive merge the external config with the config
+- Remove the deprecated file_browser_callback and use the file_picker_callback
+- Allow direct JSON based style_formats items
+- Deprecated links_across_contexts system setting (currently not working)

 __1.4.0__
 - Build the modx skin with the internal tinymce grunt workflow